getml/getml.com/src/docs/user_guide/data_model/data_model.md

 In getML, [`Placeholder`][getml.data.Placeholder]s are used to construct the [`DataModel`][getml.data.DataModel].
 They are abstract representations of [`DataFrame`][getml.data.DataFrame]s or [`View`][getml.data.View]s and the relationships among each other, but do not contain any data themselves.

 The idea behind the placeholder concept is that they allow constructing an abstract data model without any reference to an actual data set.
-This data model serves as input for the [`Pipeline`][getml.data.Pipeline].
+This data model serves as input for the [`Pipeline`][getml.pipeline.Pipeline].
 Later on, the [`feature_learning`][getml.feature_learning] algorithms can be trained and applied on any data set that follows this data model.

 More information on how to construct placeholders and build a data model can be found in the API documentation for [`Placeholder`][getml.data.Placeholder] and [`DataModel`][getml.data.DataModel].
 [](){#data-model-joins}